sashamensk/working-with-streams/README.md

 ### 5. Writing to Stream

-Read the documentation pages for _StreamWriter.Write_ and _StreamWriter.WriteLine_ methods, and implement the methods in [WritingToStream](WorkingWithStreams/WritingToStream.cs) class.
+Read the documentation pages about the _StreamWriter.Write_ and _StreamWriter.WriteLine_ methods and implement the methods in the [WritingToStream](WorkingWithStreams/WritingToStream.cs) class.

 #### ReadAndWriteIntegers

-_ReadAndWriteIntegers_ method has two arguments - _streamReader_ and _outputWriter_.
+The _ReadAndWriteIntegers_ method has two arguments - _streamReader_ and _outputWriter_.
 The method should read an integer from _streamReader_ and then write this integer to _outputWriter_.

 #### ReadAndWriteChars

-_ReadAndWriteChars_ method has two arguments - _streamReader_ and _outputWriter_.
+The _ReadAndWriteChars_ method has two arguments - _streamReader_ and _outputWriter_.
 The method should read a character from _streamReader_ and then write this character to _outputWriter_.
-The method is very similar to _ReadAndWriteIntegers_, but the output is different.
+The method is very similar to _ReadAndWriteIntegers_ but the output is different.

-Also, read about [StreamWriter.Flush method](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter.flush), and add the code to flush all buffers for _outputWriter_ to cause any buffered data to be written to the underlying stream after all data is written.
-Compare unit tests for _ReadAndWriteIntegers_ and _ReadAndWriteChars_ in [WritingToStreamTests](WorkingWithStreams.Tests/WritingToStreamTests.cs) class to understand why there is no need to flush _outputWriter_ buffers in _ReadAndWriteIntegers_ method.
+Also, read about the [StreamWriter.Flush method](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter.flush) and add the code to flush all buffers for _outputWriter_ so that all buffered data is written to the underlying stream after all data is written.
+Compare unit tests for _ReadAndWriteIntegers_ and _ReadAndWriteChars_ in the [WritingToStreamTests](WorkingWithStreams.Tests/WritingToStreamTests.cs) class to understand why there is no need to flush the _outputWriter_ buffers in the _ReadAndWriteIntegers_ method.

 #### TransformBytesToHex

-_TransformBytesToHex_ method should read an integer from _streamReader_, and write the value as a hex string to _outputWriter_.
+The _TransformBytesToHex_ method should read an integer from _streamReader_ and write the value as a hex string to _outputWriter_.

-* Use _StringWriter.Write_ overloaded method for writing a formatted string.
-More information about format string read in [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) article.
+* Use the _StringWriter.Write_ overloaded method for writing a formatted string.
+Read more information about a format string in [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) article.
-* Use _StreamReader.Peek_ method for checking whether there are more characters in the underlying string.
+* Use the _StreamReader.Peek_ method for checking whether there are more characters in the underlying string.

-Read about [StreamWriter.AutoFlush Property](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter.autoflush), and analyze [unit tests](WorkingWithStreams.Tests/WritingToStreamTests.cs) to understand whether the buffer flushing is required for the _outputWriter_ or not.
+Read about the [StreamWriter.AutoFlush Property](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamwriter.autoflush) and analyze [unit tests](WorkingWithStreams.Tests/WritingToStreamTests.cs) to understand whether the buffer flushing is required for the _outputWriter_ or not.

 #### WriteLinesWithNumbers

-_WriteLinesWithNumbers_ method should read a text line from _streamReader_, add a line number, and write the updated line to _outputWriter_.
-Use _StringWriter.Write_ overloaded method for writing a formatted string.
+The _WriteLinesWithNumbers_ method should read a text line from _streamReader_, add a line number, and write the updated line to _outputWriter_.
+Use the _StringWriter.Write_ overloaded method for writing a formatted string.

 Example of the string the StreamReader consumes: